Everest Base Camp Trek

 So the most important factors are your determination, patience, the appropriate season to visit, being well acclimatized during the Himalayas, flexibility on trekking days, being well equipped, hiring a porter, hiking slowly and steadily, and so on.

-Everest Base Camp Trekking Permit Cost:
+Everest Circuit Trekking Permit Cost:

 When trekking with Nepal Trekking Experts, the permit fees are included in your package.
 Your guide will require your passport to obtain the required permits on your behalf.
 You need to have two different types of trekking permits, such as: